Understanding the Legal Implications of Selling a House with a Pending Lawsuit

 If litigation is happening on your house, you should work closely with your real estate lawyer and title insurance company to resolve all issues that can restrict your home’s title.
 This consists of doing an exhaustive title search, which identifies all encumbrances, liens, claims, or judgments that could limit the sale of the property or diminish its value substantially.

-The objective is to address all such concerns before the closing to enable the buyer to secure title insurance without exceptions arising from the litigation.
-Dealing with the other side is sometimes essential to settle or agree on terms that would facilitate the unobstructed transfer of ownership.
+The goal is to take care of all of these issues before the close so that the buyer can get title insurance without any problems caused by the lawsuit.
+Sometimes, you have to deal with the other side to settle or agree on terms that will make the transfer of ownership go smoothly.

-Additionally, keeping open communication lines with your insurer ensures you know of any special endorsements or additional coverages you might need during this complex transaction process.
+Also, having the lines of communication open with your insurance company will make sure you know about any special endorsements or extra coverages you may need during this complicated process.

 Can You Sell a House with a Pending Lawsuit?